 Payment is $25-$100 per article depending on the length, a shorter piece will receive lower pay than a longer one.

-Poetry is preferred to be on working rights, injustices, lives and could take up to 12 weeks to receive a response after emailing your submission.
+Poetry is preferred to be on working rights, injustices, and lives.
+It could take up to 12 weeks to receive a response after emailing your submission.
 Working for a Living is usually stories about the workplace whether you are still working there or you are retired.

 This is for people passionate about nature, wildlife, landscapes, and travel photography.
 They focus more on the photography side of this.
 Regular contribution to the site is encouraged, which is usually one article per month.

-Regular contributors are paid $20-$150 per article and this is based on the type of article and experience of the author.
+Regular contributors are paid $20-$150 per article.
+This is based on the type of article and the experience of the author.
 It is best to contact them before you post an article to see if they would be interested in your post.

-Some of us are passionate about green living, being a vegan, vegetarian, if this is your lifestyle you can write for The Green Parent on such also more about parenting & raising children, pregnancy, green travel, simple living, fashion and beauty, it has several topics you can write about.
+Some of us are passionate about green living, being a vegan, or vegetarian.
+If this is your lifestyle you can write for The Green Parent on such.
+Also more about parenting & raising children, pregnancy, green travel, simple living, fashion and beauty.
+It has several topics you can write about.

 They need it written in the first person and it has to be a real-life experience.
-They require you submit the work to them as an attachment in word to email@example.com with contact details and a brief description about yourself and where you live and work and level of expertise on the work you are submitting.
+They require you to submit the work to them as an attachment in word to email@example.com.
+With contact details and a brief description about yourself, where you live and work and your level of expertise on the work, you are submitting.

-Full-length article is usually 1500-2000 words and a short article is 600 words, they require the work be sent two months before the work is to be published, so if you do not get a response within two months, you should try again.
+A full-length article is usually 1500-2000 words and a short article is 600 words.
+They require the work to be sent two months before the work is to be published, so if you do not get a response within two months, you should try again.
 They pay £75 per 1000 words.

 If you are passionate about learning new things and sharing them with others then this is for you.
-You need to write original content for them and the content needs to be accurate and factual, well researched, and not published anywhere else on the web.
+You need to write original content for them.
+The content needs to be accurate and factual, well-researched, and not published anywhere else on the web.

-When you pitch your idea you need to include the interesting fact you just found out, the angle you plan to ake, the best title for the work, a rough estimate of the number of words and lastly a brief description about yourself and your level of expertise all these need to be emailed to email@example.com.
+When you pitch your idea you need to include the interesting fact you just found out.
+The angle you plan to take, the best title for the work.
+A rough estimate of the number of words and lastly a brief description of yourself.
+Also, your level of expertise needs to be emailed to email@example.com.

 After submission, you will need to be patient until they get back to you.

-Pet lovers cannot be left behind in this writing journey, Blogpaws is a site you can write for if you have a pet or you are basically a pet enthusiast, and they have so many things you can write about, so you are never out of content.
+Pet lovers cannot be left behind in this writing journey.
+Blogpaws is a site you can write for if you have a pet or you are basically a pet enthusiast.
+They have so many things you can write about, so you are never out of content.